Undergraduate Awards

 Value: $500

 Established by CMCC faculty, and supported by family, friends and classmates of Scott Poulter, Class of 2015, this award honours the memory of Scott’s engaging personality and generous smile, both of which endeared him to everyone he met.
-It is presented to a student in Year II who is selected by his/her classmates for contributing to the betterment of their class spirit in Year I.
+It is presented to a student in Year II who is selected by their classmates for contributing to the betterment of their class spirit in Year I.

 Value: $300